Nadira3/legendary-java-journey/README.md

 ## Data Structures and Algorithms

 In this folder, you'll find implementations of various data structures and algorithms.
 The goal is to practice algorithmic thinking and problem-solving skills.
-This section includes topics like arrays, linked lists, stacks, queues, trees, sorting algorithms, and searching algorithms.
+This section includes topics like arrays, linked lists, stacks, queues, trees, sorting algorithms, searching algorithms, and many more

 ## Projects